Texas Peanuts

 Texas Peanuts: Grown with Care

-Texas is a leading producer of peanuts and has the distinction of being the only state to grow all four types: Runner, Virginia, Valencia, and Spanish.
+Texas is a leading producer of peanuts and the only state to grow all four types: Runner, Virginia, Valencia, and Spanish.
 The state also leads the nation in growing organic peanuts.
-Texas peanuts are high-oleic peanuts, which provides great health benefits and a longer shelf life.
+Texas peanuts are high-oleic peanuts, which provide great health benefits and a longer shelf life.

 Powerful Health Benefits